ritvikchand1/ritvikchand1/README.md

 ## Hi, I'm Ritvik👋

-<h3 align="center">Data Science Major at UCSD with experience in agile-based mobile and web development and data science/ML projects</h3>
+<h3 align="center">Data Science Major at UCSD with experience in agile-based web development and deep learning projects</h3>

 - 🔭 I’m currently working on a trip itinerary optimizer app using the OPENAI API
 - 🌱 I’m currently learning React Native and contributing to open-source projects